-In some schedules, overall project duration can be shortened by increasing the duration of some activities.
-It does not seem obvious and so we will discuss this method, using a sample project.
+But in some schedules, overall project duration can be shortened by increasing the duration of some activities.
+Although it does not seem obvious and so we will discuss this method, using a sample project.

 The Project “Adjustment” consists of four activities and a Finish milestone (Exhibit 1).